Farakka: Transport

 New Farakka Junction railway station is on the Howrah-New Jalpaiguri line.

 National Highway 12 (old number NH 34) passes through Farakka.

 Education

-Prof. Sayed Nurul Hasan College was established in 1994 at Farakka, It is named after Saiyid Nurul Hasan, historian and former governor of West Bengal.
-Affiliated to the University of Kalyani it offers honours courses in Bengali, English, Arabic, history, political science, sociology, education, economics and geography.
+Prof. Sayed Nurul Hasan College was established in 1994 at Farakka.
+It is named after Saiyid Nurul Hasan, historian and former governor of West Bengal.
+Affiliated with the University of Kalyani, it offers honours courses in Bengali, English, Arabic, history, political science, sociology, education, economics and geography.

-There is Farakka Barrage Project Higher Secondary School namely FBPHS School,the oldest central govt.
-Co-educational Bengali Medium School, established in the year 1965, affiliated by West Bengal Board of Secondary Education provide class I to XII education,governed by Farakka Barrage Project authority,Ministry of Jal Shakti, Govt of India.
+There is Farakka Barrage Project Higher Secondary School namely FBPHS School, the oldest central govt.
+Co-educational Bengali Medium School, established in the year 1965, affiliated by West Bengal Board of Secondary Education provide class I to XII education, governed by Farakka Barrage Project authority, Ministry of Jal Shakti, Govt of India.

 There is Delhi Public School which run under the aegis of The Delhi Public School Society, New Delhi Co-educational English Medium CBSE School.
 It was established in the year 1993 and provide Secondary and Higher Secondary Education.